holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 or if they could be deleted from the database.
 The entity providing this mechanism in DDS is called an item checker.
 An item checker is like a scraper also using the scraping logic from Scrapy.
 But instead of building together a new scraped item, it just checks the detail page referenced by the url of a scraped item.
-If the detail page is either completely gone (so the request returns a 404 response) or if the scraped string is indicating that the item is no longer existing, the item will be deleted from the database.
+Depending on the ``checker_type`` and the result of the detail page check, the scraped item is kept or will be deleted from the DB.

 Creating a checker class
 ------------------------